 Of course, there are many more social media platforms for small businesses.
 But I don’t want to overwhelm you with options right now.
-One thing I would like to mention is that review sites like Yelp and TripAdvisor are also social sites.
+I would like to mention that review sites like Yelp and TripAdvisor are also social sites.
 They shouldn’t be forgotten if your business is mentioned on these sites.
 Be sure to monitor your mentions there and act on them if needed.
 That’s also being social!

 Measure your social media efforts